The CELC Graduate Writing Center

-The College of Education, Leadership, and Counseling believes that students should have the tools necessary to be successful in their programs.
-This is why the Graduate Writing Center exists.
+The College of Education, Leadership and Counseling believes that students should have the tools necessary to be successful in their programs.
+This is why the CELC Graduate Writing Center exists.

-The mission of the Graduate Writing Center is fueled by the belief that our students should have the tools necessary to be successful in our programs.
-Our mission is to scaffold student success by providing writing support to CELC students.
+The mission of the CELC Graduate Writing Center is to scaffold student success by providing writing support to CELC students, fueled by the belief that our students should have the tools necessary to be successful in our programs.

 To make an appointment: